ryanmccartney/kindle-extractor/README.md

 ## Todo

-* Download notes for each book
+* Download notes for each book - Added in `v1.1.0`
 * Upload a `.docx` and attempt to match highlights and notes to it, allow downloading again afterwards

 ## Development